ramimounla/PowerTerraform/README.md

 # Prerequisites
 Download the terraform installer from [here](https://www.terraform.io/downloads.html).

+# Examples
+Working examples can be located under the Examples folders.

 # Instructions
 Clone the repository on your machine using the command line enter the desired folder and run the following commands
 ```